saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Fault-Tolerance (FT)

-- System can **continue operating properly** in the event of the **failure of some** (one or more faults within) of its **components**
+- Property that enables a system to **continue operating properly** in the event of failure of some of its components.
+System should continue working and serve customers even in the event of a failure. in the event of the **failure of some** (one or more faults within) of its **components**
 - Fault tolerance is much more complicated than high availability and more expensive.
 Outages must be minimized and the system needs levels of redundancy.
 - An airplane is an example of system that needs Fault Tolerance.
 It has more engines than it needs for redundancy.
+So even it one engine fails, airplane will continue flying .

 Example:
 A patient is waiting for a life saving surgery and is under anesthetic.
 While being monitored, the life support system is dosing medicine.
 This type of system cannot only be highly available, even a movement of interruption is deadly.
+So the life support system will communicate simultaneously with two servers so even it one fails system continues to work.

 #### Disaster Recover (DR)